 All expectant mothers will be looked after by their Doctor and a Midwife.
 Antenatal clinics are held at the surgery every Friday morning when a midwife from Darent Valley Hospital is in attendance.
 A midwife from DVH also runs a booking clinic at the surgery every Friday morning.

-Our Practice Manager, Rachael Apps, is responsible for the overall smooth running and backroom organisation of the practice and deals with everything that does not require medical expertise.
-She is generally available from 8.00am to 3.00pm, to discuss any suggestions which may help us to improve the service that we can offer to you, and to help with any administrative or non-medical aspects of your health.
-Julia Weal, Business Manager, will be available to assist patients in the Practice Manager's absence.
+Our Business Manager, Julia Weal, is responsible for the overall smooth running and backroom organisation of the practice and deals with everything that does not require medical expertise.
+She is generally available from 9.00am to 3.00pm, to discuss any suggestions which may help us to improve the service that we can offer to you, and to help with any administrative or non-medical aspects of your health.

 Complaints about any aspect of the service provided at The Medical Centre should be forwarded to the practice manager in writing.
 All complaints received are dealt with according to the NHS complaints procedure.

 The Practice could not function properly without the assistance of our secretarial and clerical support team which consists of six part-time and one relief member of staff.